Hubert Fichte

-Hubert Fichte ([ˈhuː.bɛʁt ˈfɪç.tə]; 21 March 1935, Perleberg, Province of Brandenburg – 8 March 1986) was a German novelist.
+Hubert Fichte ([ˈhuː.bɛʁt ˈfɪç.tə]; 21 March 1935, Perleberg, Province of Brandenburg – 8 March 1986, Hamburg) was a German novelist.

 Life

 Hubert Fichte was born on 21 March 1935 in Perleberg Hospital.
 A few weeks after his birth his family moved to Hamburg-Lokstedt.
 Fichte's mother worked as stenographer and he was mostly raised by his grandmother.
 His father, a Jewish merchant, emigrated to Sweden and Fichte never met him.
 His parents were not married.
 As a child Fichte was made to believe he was a half-orphan.
 He received an education as an actor and as a farmer.
 In the late fifties he worked in Montjustin, not far from Forcalquier in Provence, as a shepherd for several months at painter Serge Fiorio.
 From 1961 on he lived in Hamburg.

 In the mid-1960s, Fichte published his first novels.
 He then had a regular column called Plattenragout (record ragout) in the magazine konkret.
 In 1966 he criticised the German police's work in those days in an article called "the police – your friend and aide": "Shall the baton displace arguments, humour, understanding from the side of the police in this young democracy, burdened with an evil mortgage?" (konkret, Nr.
 8).
 His main influences were Marcel Proust, Hans Henny Jahnn and Jean Genet.
 With Genet he did a famous interview.
 He first met Jahnn in 1949 and Jahnn helped Fichte reveal his homosexuality.
 Fichte described their friendship in his novel Versuch über die Pubertät (Attempt about the puberty) in 1974.